Ladies Oriental Shrine of North America

-The Ladies Oriental Shrine of North America was born in Wheeling, West Virginia in 1903 The ladies of the Osiris Shriners were invited for social events and festivities surrounding Osiris?
-Spring Ceremonial and they had so much fun they decided to form their own organization.
-Isis Court No. 1 came into being.
+The Ladies Oriental Shrine of North America was born in Wheeling, West Virginia in 1903.
+The ladies of the Osiris Shriners were invited for social events and festivities surrounding Osiris' Spring Ceremonial and they had so much fun they decided to form their own organization.

-Za-Hir-U-Din Court #7 ( Flower of the Desert) was instituted on February 5, 1920.
-We have had 95 High Priestesses with the present one being Lady Hazel Thompson.
-We have had 2 Grand High Priestesses: Lady Alma Sandell who served 1938-1939 and presided over the twenty-fifth Session of the Grand Council in Indianapolis, Indiana and Lady Lucille Fisher who served 1963-1964 and presided over the fiftieth session of the Grand Council in Detroit, Michigan.
+Za-Hir-U-Din Court #7 (which translates to the "Flower of the Desert") was instituted on February 20, 1920.
+We have had 97 High Priestesses with the current one being Lady Michelle Geske.
+We have had two Grand High Priestesses: Lady Alma Sandell who served 1938-1939 and presided over the twenty-fifth Session of the Grand Council in Indianapolis, Indiana and Lady Lucille Fisher who served 1963-1964 and presided over the fiftieth session of the Grand Council in Detroit, Michigan.

 We support the Shrine Hospitals, but especially the Erie, PA and Chicago, Ill Hospitals and the Cincinnati Burn Center in Cincinnati, OH.
 We also donate funds to the Grand High Priestess’ Project every year.